 Physical Therapy & Cerebral Palsy

 Physical therapy is an important part of rehabilitation for many different conditions, but it is especially important in the treatment of cerebral palsy.
-In fact, it is probably one of the most important aspects of treatment for this serious condition.
+In fact, it is probably one of the most important aspects of treatment for this condition.

 Physical therapy for cerebral palsy aims to improve flexibility, strength and mobility, and can help children with CP improve functions such as standing, walking, climbing stairs, reaching, or operating a wheelchair.